Bhupatindra Malla: Works in the Taleju temple complex

 The main courtyard of the palace square of Bhaktapur houses the shrine of Taleju, the tutelary goddess of the Malla kings.
 The courtyard is extremely secretive and is forbidden to foreigners.
 Similarly, the locals also have very limited access as they are also forbidden to enter any buildings inside the courtyard and photography is prohibited.
 Almost all the Malla kings were great devotee of the Devi and all the kings had installed at least one thing in the courtyard.

 On 24 May 1705, Bhupatindra Malla offered Goddess Taleju a big metallic bell.
 In 1706 Bhupatindra Malla commissioned the renovation of the Taleju temple and also had the roof of the temple plated with gold.
 Similarly, he installed gilt-copper statues of Hanuman, dragons and other mythical creatures on the roof.
 He also installed eleven golden pinnacles on the roof of the temple.
 For the occasion of installing the golden pinnacles on the Taleju temple, a Nepal Bhasa play named "Vikram Charita", which he wrote himself was shown in the courtyard.
 Similarly, he offered Goddess Taleju a rare herb brought from Makwanpur that he referred to as Māhādeva vāsha (Nepal Bhasa: 𑐩𑐴𑐵𑐡𑐾𑐰 𑐰𑐵𑐳, lit.
 'Shiva's Medicine') in an inscription.
 Bhupatindra Malla also offered his gold-plated statue to Goddesses Taleju which is taken out once a year during Vijayadashami along with the statutes of his queen and his parents.

 In the walls of the northern building of the courtyard, he also commissioned a genealogical painting of his ancestors along with the painting of the sun and a hymn to the sun god.
 The Mallas and the Licchavis, who ruled before claimed to be the members of the solar dynasty and hence the painting features kings from both of these dynasties as devotees of the sun god.
 Unfortunately, many parts of the painting have been damaged irreversibly because of the smoke caused by cooking done by the soldiers who are housed inside the complex.
-Historian Tulasi Rāma Vaidya, who was the among the few to have entered the buildings of the courtyard and is the one who reported about these paintings, wrote that:
+Historian Tulasi Rāma Vaidya, who was among the few to have entered the buildings of the courtyard and is the one who reported about these paintings, wrote that:

 the frescoes of the walls have been damaged due to the lapse of time, the negligence of ignorant people and smoke caused by foolish people.Apart from the genealogical painting, there are wall paintings in almost all the buildings of the Taleju temple complex which mostly show royal and religious figures.
 Vaidya was also unable to recognise most of the royal figures and the few he was able to recognise belonged to Bhupatindra Malla and Ranajit Malla.
 Most of the paintings as Vaidya reported, has been heavily damaged.